Information for authors

 Disclosure of funding sources

-VJO is sustained only by personal editor funds and free personal donation.
+VJO is sustained only by the editor’s funds and free individual donations.

 Submission of manuscripts